Hijabi’s Hair Saloons Nightmares

 1. Know your scalp and hair type

 And, I will say this: natural product is always a better choice.
-The more natural the ingredients your hair product have, the better it is, and the faster you can start the process of detoxifying the chemicals in your hair that you have collected over the years.
-Be sure to leave the products that makes your hair dry, frizzy and cause your scalp to itch.
+The more natural the ingredients your hair product has, the better it is, and the faster you can start the process of detoxifying the chemicals in your hair that you have collected over the years.
+Be sure to leave the products that make your hair dry, frizzy and cause your scalp to itch.

-Try understanding the need of your hair within one week.
+Try understanding the need for your hair within one week.
 There are suggestions on how often you should wash and condition your hair that you may have read in a blog or book.
-According to these articles, women with straight hair is allowed to wash their hair everyday, but only condition it every four to five days.
+According to these articles, women with straight hair are allowed to wash their hair every day, but only condition it every four to five days.
 If you have thick and wavy hair, you only need to wash it three times a week and condition it one to two times.